f20/power-models/README.md

 Licensing
 ---------

-This software is licensed under open source licences.
+All the components of this software are licensed under open source licences.
 Check the source code for details.

 THIS SOFTWARE AND DATA ARE PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED